 The blue lotus

 The ancient Egyptians noticed that at night the lotus closed its flowers and sank into the water and then reappeared with the Sun in the morning.
-Because this sacred flower follows the same pattern as the Sun, it was associated with creation and rebirth.
+Because this sacred flower follows the same pattern as the Sun, it was associated with death and rebirth.
 There is however a subtlety to the reflection of this “pattern” that we encourage you to explore by clicking here.

 Similar to ecstasy (MDMA), blue lotus causes a state of relaxed inhibitions in which users are more talkative, comfortable and aroused.
 It’s not a psychedelic, but stories of the drug often note that it induces blissful sleep.
 The most common method of consumption is to brew the flowers into a tea or steep them in alcohol for up to three weeks; the alcohol enhances the effects of the active chemicals.